hadcomfort/hadcomfort.github.io/advisor/ownservice_disability_details.md

 ---
 layout: default
-title: Own Service: Disability or Purple Heart Details
+title: "Own Service: Disability or Purple Heart Details"
 ---

 # Own Service: Disability or Purple Heart Details

 You indicated you have a service-connected disability or received a Purple Heart.
-To determine the type of 10-point preference, please select the option that best describes your situation. [cite_start](Remember, if you are claiming 10-point preference, you will typically need to complete an SF-15 form and provide supporting documentation. )
+To determine the type of 10-point preference, please select the option that best describes your situation.
+(Remember, if you are claiming 10-point preference, you will typically need to complete an SF-15 form and provide supporting documentation.)

 *   ["I received a Purple Heart."](./ownservice_xp_purpleheart.md)
 *   ["I have a service-connected disability rating of 30% or more from the VA or my branch of service."](./ownservice_cps_details.md)